-- Operating in a socially responsible manner with high regard to safety standards, environmental regulations and community relations; and - Advancing the Moss Mine, primarily the completion of the feasibility study necessary to earn the Company's interest in the project (as further described in Section 4 of this MD&A).
+- Operating in a socially responsible manner with high regard to safety standards, environmental regulations and community relations; - Earning a 70% interest in the Moss Mine per the Exploration and Option to Enter Joint Venture Agreement Moss Mine Project ("2011 Agreement") from Patriot Gold Corp. ("Patriot Gold") as filed on SEDAR on August 9, 2013; and - Advancing the Moss Mine, primarily the completion of the feasibility study ("FS") necessary to earn the Company's interest in the project (as further described in Section 4 of this MD&A).

-2. First Quarter 2015 Operating and Financial Highlights
+2. Second Quarter 2015 Operating and Financial Highlights